-- Place worktop face down and postformed edge towards you. - Place two pins in the holes marked M45.

-■ Position the jig as shown making sure both pins are pushed firmly against the worktop edge.
+- Place worktop face down and postformed edge towards you. - Place two pins in the holes marked M45. - Position the jig as shown making sure both pins are pushed firmly against the worktop edge. - Secure the iid with clamps.

 Routing for Right Hand 45° Male Joint